beginning of content

 When should I see my doctor?

 Meningitis, epiglottitis and pneumonia develop quickly and can be fatal if not treated.
-If you think your child has one of these conditions, take them straight to a hospital emergency department or call triple zero (000) and ask for an ambulance.
+If you think your child has one of these conditions, take them straight to a hospital emergency department or call triple zero (000) and ask for an ambulance

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-How is Hib diagnosed?
+How is Hib infection diagnosed?

-How is Hib treated?
+How is Hib infection treated?

-Can Hib be prevented?
+Can Hib infection be prevented?

 If you have had contact with a Hib infected person, a short course of antibiotics may prevent you from catching the disease.